JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

 ## What should contributors change

-For "Chief Editors" there are no special restrictions in what they can change in Topic Index files.
+For "Editors-in-Chief" there are no special restrictions in what they can change in Topic Index files.
 They must follow the previous rules explained, but they can make any change needed.

 For "Assistant Editors", as they follow a simpler process, they must comply to some restrictions.
 "Assistant Editors" MUST NOT change any of the following:
 - Topics that are not reviewed, and that do not have the `OK` mark.
 They must be leaved untouched.
 Perhaps there is still work needed on them.
-Until a topic is not reviewed by "Chief Editors" no work must be done in it by "Assistant Editors".
+Until a topic is not reviewed by "Editors-in-Chief" no work must be done in it by "Assistant Editors".
 - The global references or the category in the first line in the topic.
 - The references to *Urantia Book* or references to other topics that appear in lines in the topics.
 - The order of lines.